wunderwuzzi23/blog/content/posts/2021/offensive-bpf-detections-initial-ideas.md

 For instance, `bpftool prog` will show you the details and you can see the loaded programs:

 ![BPF prog output](/blog/images/2021/bpfprog.png)

+Collecting this information will allow to build an inventory on what BPF running, and if there are any unexpected outliers.

 ### Unsafe bpftrace usage and system() calls